Swiss fund Gottex enters China with VStone in Asia push

-HONG KONG, Nov 6 (Reuters) - Swiss fund-of-hedge-funds manager Gottex will form a joint venture with China’s VStone Asset Management, to further its aim to invest in Asia and raise capital from the region.
+HONG KONG (Reuters) - Swiss fund-of-hedge-funds manager Gottex GFMN.S will form a joint venture with China’s VStone Asset Management, to further its aim to invest in Asia and raise capital from the region.

 Founded in 2008 by Dr Jiwu Chen, a former chief investment officer at Fullgoal Fund Management and China Life, VStone will help Gottex establish a foothold in Asia’s biggest economy and help its global clients get access to China investments.